Sugar beet: Sugary syrup

 An unrefined sugary syrup can be produced directly from sugar beet.
 This thick, dark syrup is produced by cooking shredded sugar beet for several hours, then pressing the resulting mash and concentrating the juice produced until it has a consistency similar to that of honey.
 No other ingredients are used.

 In Germany, particularly the Rhineland area, and in the Netherlands, this sugar beet syrup (called Zuckerrüben-Sirup or Zapp in German, or Suikerstroop in Dutch) is used as a spread for sandwiches, as well as for sweetening sauces, cakes and desserts.
 Dutch people generally top their pancakes with stroop.
+In Poland, the syrup is referred to as fiut (alternative spelling: fjut, commonly anglicized as phut) or cyrop.

 Suikerstroop made according to the Dutch tradition is a Traditional Speciality Guaranteed under EU and UK law.
 Commercially, if the syrup has a dextrose equivalency (DE) above 30, the product has to be hydrolyzed and converted to a high-fructose syrup, much like high-fructose corn syrup, or isoglucose syrup in the EU.